Javascript Madness Intro

 Click here with various mouse buttons to test

 If you don't have any other compelling reason to prefer one event over another, it's probably generally best to attach your event handlers to mouseup.
-IE has annoying little problems with the others (click doesn't identify the mouse button, and mousedown ORs together mouse button values and isn't fired on the second click of a double click) and WebKit versions of Epiphany fail to send mousedown.
+IE versions before 9.0 had annoying little problems with the others (click doesn't identify the mouse button, and mousedown ORs together mouse button values and isn't fired on the second click of a double-click) and WebKit versions of Epiphany fail to send mousedown.
 Triggering on mouseup also means that users get a last chance to change their mind about clicking on something - they can move their mouse off the control before releasing the button.

 Finding Mouse Positions